AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/mobile streaming quickstart.md

 #### Stop watching the live stream

-Refer to the following codes to stops watching the live stream:
+Refer to the following sample codes to stops watching the live stream:

 ```java
 @Override